 May I receive communion?

-We practice weekly communion, and all baptized Christians who have committed their lives to be a disciple of Jesus are welcome to partake.
+We practice weekly Communion, and all who are baptized and demonstrate their commitment to follow Jesus Christ by regular participation in a home church are welcome to receive Communion.
 If for some reason you would rather not take Communion with us, you are still welcome to come forward for a blessing at Communion -- just let us know by crossing your arms over your chest as you kneel at the Altar rail.